lsst-ts/observatory-ops-docs/Observing-Interface-Setup/observing-environment-package-management.rst

 ..
 This is the label that can be used as for cross referencing this procedure.
 ..
 Recommended format is "Directory Name"-"Title Name"  -- Spaces should be replaced by hyphens.
-.. _Observing-Interface-Production-Environment-Package-Management:
+.. _Observing-Interface-Observing-Environment-Package-Management:
 ..
 Each section should includes a label for cross referencing to a given area.
 ..
 Recommended format for all labels is "Title Name"-"Section Name" -- Spaces should be replaced by hyphens.
 ..
 To reference a label that isn't associated with an reST object such as a title or figure, you must include the link an explicit title using the syntax :ref:`link text <label-name>`.
 ..
 An error will alert you of identical labels during the build process.

-.. _Production-Environment-Package-Management:
+.. _Observing-Environment-Package-Management:

 #########################################
-Production Environment Package Management
+Observing Environment Package Management
 #########################################

 Introduction